The impact of the interfacial Kapitza resistance on colloidal thermophoresis: Theoretical model

-The computation of the Soret coefficient using the setup in Figure \ref{fig:snapshot}a involves restraining the translational motion of the colloid with a spring, and this results in a hydrodynamic flow\cite{yang-2013,bresme2022} around the nanoparticle that leads to a system size dependent Soret coefficient.
-However, for a given system size, the Soret coefficient with this approach agrees with the one corresponding to a freely drifting particle \cite{Lusebrink_2012}, as described in Eq. (\ref{eq:soret}).
-Hence, we computed the Soret coefficient for system sizes corresponding to L$_{y,z}= 16$ and 20.
-To test the numerical results against the theory given by Eq. (\ref{eq:soret}) we used the nanoparticle and solvent thermal conductivities corresponding to the bulk regions, the ITC obtained with the radial heat flux method (see Fig.\ref{fig:snapshot}c), and the nanoparticle radius, $R=5$.
-We set a constant fitting parameter in Eq. (\ref{eq:soret}), $c =4 \gamma_T \chi_{L_{y,z}}$, where $\chi_{L_{y,z}}$ takes into account the finite size of the simulation box and its impact on the Soret coefficient.
+We now discuss the theoretical predictions and simulated $S_T$.
+The $S_T$ computation using the setup in Fig.S1-a involves restraining the translational motion of the colloid with a spring, which results in a hydrodynamic flow\cite{yang-2013,bresme2022} around the colloid and a system size-dependent $S_T$.
+For a given system size, the $S_T$ is of the same order as the one obtained from the thermophoretic velocity of a freely drifting particle \cite{Lusebrink_2012}.
+We computed $S_T$ for system sizes L$_{y,z}= 16$ and 20.
+To test the numerical results against Eq. (\ref{eq:soret}), we used the colloid and solvent thermal conductivities corresponding to the bulk regions (see section 6 in the SI), the ITC obtained with the radial heat flux method (see Fig.S1-c), and the colloid radius, $R=5$.
+We set a constant fitting parameter in Eq. (\ref{eq:soret}), $c =4 \gamma_T \chi_{L_{y,z}}$, where $\chi_{L_{y,z}}$ takes into account the finite size of the simulation box and its impact on $S_T$.

-Figure \ref{fig:dos}b shows the dependence of the simulated Soret coefficients with $G_K$.
-This general behaviour agrees with the theoretical results predicted by Eq. (\ref{eq:soret}) and shown in Figure 1c, namely the Soret coefficient decreases with increasing $G_K$.
-We find that Eq. (\ref{eq:soret}) reproduces the trends of the simulated Soret coefficients, but some deviations are evident at large $G_K$.
-We note that in the theoretical calculation we used the bulk solvent thermal conductivities.
-However, the solvent does not reach bulk behavior until a distance of $\sim$2 molecular diameters from the colloid surface (see Fig. S1 in the SI).
-Hence, we recalculated the solvent thermal conductivity, including only the region within two molecular diameters from the colloid surface.
-The thermal conductivity of this layer is lower than the bulk one (see Fig. S4 in the SI), and we find it provides better agreement between the simulation data and the theory (see Fig. \ref{fig:dos}b).
+Figure \ref{fig:dos} shows the dependence of the simulated Soret coefficients with $G_K$.
+The general dependence agrees with the theoretical results predicted by Eq. (\ref{eq:soret}) and those shown in Figure 1c, namely, $S_T$ decreases with increasing $G_K$.
+We find that Eq. (\ref{eq:soret}) reproduces the trends of the simulated $S_T$, but some deviations are evident at large $G_K$.
+We note that we used the bulk solvent thermal conductivities in the theoretical calculation.
+However, the density of the solvent next to the colloid differs significantly from the bulk density (see Fig. S2).
+Hence, we recalculated the solvent thermal conductivity, including only the region within one molecular diameter from the colloid surface.
+The thermal conductivity of this layer is lower than the bulk one (see Fig. S6 in the SI), and it leads to a better agreement between the simulation data and the theory (see Fig. \ref{fig:dos}).